TS Converter

 Why Convert a TS File?

 TS stands for MPEG Transport Stream, standardized as ISO/IEC 13818-1 (MPEG-2 Part 1, Systems, also published as ITU-T Rec.
-H.222.0) and first released in 1995.
+H.222.0) and first released on 10 July 1995.
 It was designed for one job: carrying audio and video reliably across channels where data can be lost or corrupted — digital TV broadcast (DVB and ATSC), satellite, IPTV, and live streaming.
 To survive a noisy channel it breaks the stream into fixed 188-byte packets, a size originally chosen for compatibility with ATM telecom networks.
 That packetized, error-tolerant design is brilliant for transmission and exactly why a .ts file lands on your drive in the first place — but it's a poor fit for everyday playback, editing, and sharing.

 You typically end up with .ts files from a few sources: a TV tuner card or PVR that records broadcast, an IPTV or set-top box capture, or an HLS (HTTP Live Streaming) download, where the video arrives as a string of small .ts segments referenced by a playlist.
 Converting solves the real problems those files create: